samsmithnz/GitHubActionsDotNet/README.md

     - Common .NET build steps
     - Basic GitHub steps
     - Basic Azure steps
-    - Dependabot tests for NuGet, JavaScript, Java (Maven), Ruby, Python, and GitHub Actions
+    - Dependabot configurations for NuGet, JavaScript, Java (Maven), Ruby, Python, and GitHub Actions

 ## How to use